MPI investigating animal abuse only after story appears in the mediaOctober 18th, 2018

 “MPI’s animal welfare arm is under-resourced to the point of being a toothless lip-service.
 It’s not good enough that complaints are only investigated when they come out in the media.”

-“The Government must urgently develop an independent agency for animals, with the power and resources to investigate complaints.
+“The Government must urgently develop a Crown entity for animals, with the power and resources to investigate complaints.
 MPI has a clear conflict of interest since it has a role in promoting primary industries, as well as investigating and enforcing animal welfare complaints.
 At the moment, animal welfare is an afterthought for MPI – and animals are suffering because of it.”

-- Email the Prime Minister and urge her to form an independent agency for animals
+- Email the Prime Minister and urge her to form a Crown entity for animals